 About The McKnight Foundation

 The McKnight Foundation, a Minnesota-based family foundation, seeks to improve the quality of life for present and future generations.
-Founded in 1953 and independently endowed by William and Maude McKnight, the foundation had assets of approximately $2.2 billion and granted about $88 million in 2015.
+Through grantmaking, collaboration, and encouragement of strategic policy reform, we attend, unite, and empower those we serve.
+Founded in 1953 and independently endowed by William and Maude McKnight, the foundation had assets of approximately $2.2 billion and granted about $87 million in 2016, of which about 11% was directed to support working artists to create and contribute to vibrant communities.
 Learn more at mcknight.org, and follow us on Facebook and Twitter.